zydou/arti/doc/dev/notes/rpc-connect-sketch.md

 The connect string is a JSON object with these members.
 (Unrecognized members should be ignored.)

-- `arti-rpc-connect-string`: The string `"arti-rpc-2024"`.
-  Indicates that this object is indeed a connect string.
-  (Required.)
 - `connect`: A connect object, described below.
 (Required.)

 A connect object is an JSON object with a single name/value pair.